preciousonah/Fashion-Messaging-Capstone-Project-/README.md

 **User role:** User

--  A user who wants to search for fashion ideas and chat with friends online
+-  A user seeking to explore fashion inspirations,view and post their fashion ideas online and get fashion recommendations

 **User personas:**
 - Name: Victoria